The Problem with “Clean Eating”

 If you are someone who is easily influenced by Instagram accounts touting “clean” eating or restrictive diets, go ahead and unfollow them.
 Instead, surround yourself with nourishing photos and messages that inspire you but are also realistic.
 Remember there is no one right way to eat and often restrictions do more harm than good.

 Be wary of nutrition advice from anyone who is not a Registered Dietitian.
-Realize that anyone can call themselves a nutritionist and that these days anyone can get a nutrition degree online.
+Realize that anyone can call themselves a nutritionist or get a nutrition degree online.
 Instead, seek out Registered Dietitian Nutritionists with a non-diet approach to food and health.

 Also, check out these great books: